-Licensure for marriage and family therapists is regulated at a state level.
-A listing of state licensure requirements is available at https://amftrb.org/resources/state-licensure-comparison/.
-A degree from the MFT program at The University of Akron will facilitate licensure in other states; however, applicants must review the state requirements for licensure in a state where they are interested in becoming licensed.
-The Program Director may be required to complete additional paperwork on behalf of the student verifying their program attendance/graduation.
-For students who are interested in the portability of their license to other states, please see the American Marriage and Family Therapists Regulatory Board website: https://amftrb.org/mft-exam/requestfor-score-transfer/.
+A degree from the MFT Master's Program at The University of Akron will facilitate licensure in other states; however, applicants must review the state requirements for licensure in a state where they are interested in becoming licensed as those requirements may be different from Ohio.
+Students may be required to complete additional coursework or supervised clinical experiences prior to obtaining licensure in other states.
+Additionally, the Program Director may be required to complete additional paperwork on behalf of the student verifying their program attendance/graduation.
+For students who are interested in the portability of their degree and a comparison of degree requirements across states, please see: https://amftrb.org/mft-exam/request-for-score-transfer/.

-The steps for applying for licensure:
+The steps for applying for licensure in Ohio: